-The part of this soup that makes it a repeat recipe, though?
+But the part of this soup that you should be really excited about?
 It's easily the salted pan-fried corn tortilla strips, which taste like having house-made fresh tortilla chips at home and are crazy easy to make!
-Not to mention whoever's cooking gets to snack on them 😉 Make this soup recipe when you need an easy, warming, high protein, nourishing dinner!
+Not to mention whoever's cooking gets to snack on them... 😉 Let's make this soup recipe and get nourished, my friend.

 - Kale - In winter in Wisconsin (and generally throughout the United States), brassica vegetables (such as kale, collards, etc.) are in season because they can withstand cooler growing temperatures.
 We'll toss a few handfuls of kale into this soup as a finisher, which is actually a great strategy for incorporating more veggies into any soup!
 Try it in ginger lime chicken noodle soup or this harissa tomato and red lentil soup!